gaehlerm/SoftwareEngineering/README.md

 When following the rules taught in this book, you should be writing good code.
 It is well-tested, contains clear interfaces, no global variables, and no side effects.
 Still, you have to refactor once in a while.
 But it's comparatively easy because you can focus on the refactoring part.
 The tests are already in place to ensure that you don't break anything.
 In this section, you will learn some techniques that you can apply when refactoring.

+## Where to start

+Usually it takes me very little time to see whether some code needs to be refactored and if yes, what the problems are.
+The most frequent problem is classes and functions which are way too long.
+Those are also very easy to spot, but unfortunatley they are not always that easy to fix.
+Along with too long functions comes the problem of too many levels of indentation.
+This is another sign that the logic of the code should be simplified.

+Missing unit tests is also a very common problem.
+Though this one is even harder to fix in a code review.
+You simply lack information on what a piece of code does.
+Furthermore, it is certainly the task of the original programmer to write tests, not yours.

+A common problem that is easy to spot are comments.
+If the expression used to explain something in a comment is different than the name of the variable, something is off.
+Usually the variable should be renamed.
+Though renaming has not the highest priority.
+It is more important to fix the logic of the code.

 ## Breaking classes

-Breaking classes into smaller pieces is one of the most commonly used refactoring techniques.
-Simply because of the fact that classes tend to grow over time and have to be split once in a while.
+Breaking classes into smaller pieces is one of the most commonly used refactoring processes.
+As it is tempting to write too big classes to begin with, and due to the fact that classes tend to grow over time, they have to be split once in a while.
 Classes should be small.
 And in my opinion, the best classes are the ones that don't exist.
-Use dataclasses and functions whenever possible.
+Use dataclasses and a few functions instead to organize your code.
+Functional programming does have its merits.

 ### Too many methods

-One issue are excessive methods within a class.
+One issue of classes is excessive usage of methods.
 As I've already explained before, I prefer having freestanding functions over methods.
 They are decoupled and you can deal with them more freely.
 For instance, you can move these functions into a new class if you like, with only minor effort.
 Furthermore, it is easier to write unit tests for freestanding functions compared to methods.
 The technique behind it is fairly simple.
 Just search for functions that use only "few" class variables.
 Remove this method from the class and create a function out of it.
 Instead of passing `self` in Python, you have to pass all the function arguments explicitly.

 ```py
 class House: